 1. Upon notification of a vacant position, the Vice President/supervisor will notify the Human Resources Director of the vacancy.
 A meeting with the President and appropriate Vice President will be scheduled to review and update the job description for accuracy of responsibilities and minimum credentials, to determine the salary range and guidelines for advertising, and to determine the timetable for hiring.
 An interview committee will be formed in accordance with step B in the hiring process.

-2. The Director of Human Resources will advertise full-time positions for a period of a minimum weeks, when advertising externally and a minimum of one week, when advertising internally.
+2. The Director of Human Resources will advertise full-time positions for a period of a minimum of two weeks, when advertising externally and a minimum of one week, when advertising internally.
 Part-time, temporary positions, and adjunct pools will be advertised as “open until filled”.

 3. The interview team will meet during the advertising period to draft candidate interview questions.
 Interview questions will be submitted to the Director of Human Resources for review.
 All qualified applications shall be distributed to the appropriate Vice President/Supervisor.
 The Human Resources Director will ensure that an acknowledgement of receipt is sent to all applicants.
 The interview team shall review the applications and recommend candidates for interviews.

 4. The Director of Human Resources will ensure that all candidates selected for interview meet the required qualifications as advertised.